thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 Now that your laptop has the latest version of Node.js, let's learn about the various ways it can execute JavaScript code.
 Conveniently, Node.js comes with a built-in **REPL** which is short for read, evaluate, print, and loop.
 The Node.js REPL gives you a prompt where you can type JavaScript code.
 In order to execute it in the Node.js runtime, just press the `Enter` key and the results will be immediately displayed in the Terminal.

-You can try it out by launching your Terminal app and running the `node` command without any arguments.
+You can try out the REPL by launching your Terminal app and running the `node` command without any arguments.

 ```shell
 node